balkaransingh1/Induction-/README.md

 # *Lecture by Dr.Amit Kamra (Incharge DMC)
 - At 9:30 AM we had our first lecture about Digital Marketing Club by Dr.Amit Kamra .
 He is incharge of DMC club.
 He explained us about his club .
 He shared his journey with us that how he had created the official page of GNDEC on instagram , facebook ,youtube .
 He also aware us about the importance of Digital Marketing in today's world.
 He gave us a task to make a video of college and best three videos will be awarded.
 He also showed us some videos made by the members of DMC club.
 # *Lecture by Dr.Parminder Singh (Dean Student Welfare)
+- After the Lecture of Dr.Amit Kamra we got an expert lecture by Dr.Parminder Singh.
+He gave us information regarding academics.
+He  guided the students about academics, infrastructure and culture.
+He guided us to seize every opportunity as it helps us to visualize things , grow leadership qualities , technical activites and field of academy.
+# *Lecture by Dr.Randhir Singh*
+- After the lecture of Dr.Parminder Singh , Dr.Randhir Singh guided us about Conduct of Examination .
+He addressed us about internal and external marks .
+He made us go through to GNDEC academic portal.
+He also guided us about the importance of attendance.
+- After all three lectures we got a break from 12:30 to 1:30 PM.
+# *BEEE Lecture and Maths Lecture*
+- After the break , we attend our BEEE lecture from 1:30PM to 2:30PM .
+It was my second BEE class .
+Mam stared our first unit of BEEE .
+I understand every thing tought by her .
+She teaches very well .
+The lecture over at 2:30 PM.
+After the lecture of BEEE , we go to our class to attend maths lecture .
+But due to absence of mam our seniors take our lecture .
+They taken our introduction .
+The whole one hour was very fun .
+I enjoyed that 1 hour the most till my first day of college.
+After that , we dismissed.
+# *End od Day 7*
+- I ended the day with full enjoyment .
+My first and last lecture of today's are favourite .
+I get to gain a lot of information today as well .
+Each day coming with a lot of excitement and information .
+I hope that I will enjoy the upcoming days as well.